datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 xp: 100
 ```

-Data visualization is the process of converting raw data into easily understandable pictorial representation, that enables fast and effective decisions.
+Data visualization is the process of converting raw data into easily understandable pictorial representations, that support analytics and enable fast and effective decision-making.

 Data visualization is a strategy where we represent the quantitative information in a graphical form.
 The key points of data visualization are:
 - Data visualization is the first step of analysis work.
 - It gives intuitive understanding of data.
 - Helps you to see data in certain meaningful patterns.
-- Visual representations enhances the human cognitive process.

 Python has a number of visualization libraries.
-There are both low and high level tools that give you different levels of control over what you do and how you want to do it.
+There are both low and high level tools that give you different levels of control over what you do.

 We will use `seaborn` package to do the plotting.
 It uses `matplotlib` library in its core.
 That's why, almost every time you should import them together.

 ```
 import seaborn as sns	  			  # seaborn alias import matplotlib.pyplot as plt		# matplotlib alias
 ```

 `@instructions`
-1. Create a distribution plot.
+1. Create a histogram plot.

 `@hint`
-Use `sns.distplot()` for making a distribution plot.
+Use `sns.distplot()` for plotting a frequency distribution.

 `@pre_exercise_code`
 ```{python}